Veronica Roth: Career

 HarperCollins announced a two-book deal with Roth for publication of two young adult novels.
 The first book, Carve the Mark, was published on January 17, 2017 and the sequel, The Fates Divide, was released on April 10, 2018.
 An epilogue to Divergent, We Can Be Mended, was announced in December 2016.
 It could either be purchased independently or included as an extra with a Carve the Mark pre-order.

 In October 2018, HarperCollins announced another two-book deal with Roth.
 The first is a collection of short stories titled The End and Other Beginnings that take place in a future with advanced technology.
 One of the stories in the collection, "Inertia", has been optioned for film adaptation by Fox 2000 Pictures.

 John Joseph Adams Books acquired Roth's book Chosen Ones for publication on April 6, 2020.
+She later published the novels Poster Girl in 2022 and Arch-Conspirator in 2023, as well as the novellas When Among Crows and To Clutch a Razor in 2024 and 2025, respectively.
+In May 2026, she will release Seek the Traitor's Son, the first in an adult dystopian duology.

+In April 2026, Roth announced at BookCon that she would return to the Divergent series with a new duology.
+The first book in this series, The Sixth Faction, will be published on October 6, 2026.
+At BookCon, Roth explained that The Sixth Faction is not a prequel, sequel, or spin-off but an alternate-universe reimagining of Divergent in which protagonist Tris Prior did not transfer to the Dauntless faction.

+In an interview with Elle Magazine, Roth explained that she wanted to return to the world of Divergent in order to resolve her "negative feelings" around the series and the criticism it received.
+“In many ways, [The Sixth Faction] is the culmination of all the work I’ve done, not just on myself, but on my writing," she told Elle.
+"I put everything I learned into this.”

+Roth will publish the sequel to The Sixth Faction on Feb.
+2, 2027.